jjvz/TraceFilter_signalgen/README.md

  program written at the NSCL written by C.Prokop.

  ----------------------------------------------------------------------
- Adaptation of the above TraceFilter code to accommodate randomised input preamp signals
+ Adaptation of the above TraceFilter code (https://github.com/spaulaus/TraceFilter.git) to accommodate randomised input preamp signals.

  Adapted by JJ van Zyl, June 2018